kBashar/github-action-tut/README.md

-# A getting started tutorial on Github Actions
+# Getting started with Github Actions

 Github Actions is a CI/CD platform.
 Full software development life cycle can be managed using github actions.